Planet-Factory/legacy-claude/BUILDING.md

 If you're using apt as your package manager, these correspond to the packages `git` `python3` `python3-setuptools` `cython3` `python3-numpy` `python3-matplotlib`.

+Depending upon your system you may also need to install `tkinter` to view the graphics, which corresponds to the package `python3-tk`.

 ### 1. Clone the repository.
 Using the git command line, and cloning via https, this command will do it:
 ```